kirbykirby/jinshu_ai/README_EN.md

 4. Install the `uv` library ([link](https://github.com/astral-sh/uv)), or [download for Windows users](https://github.com/astral-sh/uv/releases/download/0.5.8/uv-x86_64-pc-windows-msvc.zip).
 5. Modify the parameters in `main.py` as needed, and run `uv run main.py` from the command line to start the translation.

-## Data Acquisition
+## 📚 Data Acquisition
 The original text of "The Book of Jin" is available [here](https://ctext.org/wiki.pl?if=gb&res=788577&remap=gb), from the "Project for the Electronic Textualization of Chinese Philosophy."

 This website **strictly prohibits** automatic scraping; you must manually obtain the data.
 1. Open a chapter, Ctrl+A, Ctrl+C, Ctrl+V to a markdown file.
 2. Run `clean_md.py` to clean the data.

-## Costs
+## 💵 Costs
-The translation of "Records of Liu Yao" (11,435 characters) cost me ¥4.35, at a rate of ¥0.38 ($0.05) per thousand characters.
+The translation of "Records of Murong Wei" (8,665 characters) cost me ¥2.66, at a rate of ¥0.307 ($0.04) per thousand characters.

-Based on this rate, translating the complete Jinshu (1,158,126 characters) would cost approximately ¥440.08 ($61.12).
+Based on this rate, translating the complete Jinshu (1,158,126 characters) would cost approximately ¥355.54 ($48.7).

-Due to some LLMs' caching capability, the actual cost would be lower: if the cache is hit, the price is only 10%-50% of the normal rate.

-## Important Notes
+## ⚠ Important Notes

 ### 1. Classical Chinese Often Omits Subjects
 Fill in the `subject` parameter in the `init_translator_and_translate` function to avoid mistranslating subjects.
 Example: